HKNDecal/HKNDecal/session4/README.txt

 	itemName'%3BDELETE FROM todos%3B--

   Add the item to the page.
 Refresh and examine behavior.
-Now try to delete the same text field, and then refresh and examine behavior.
+Now try to delete the same text field.
 Do you notice something wrong?
-Talk with your neighbor about what happened and possible fixes to problem.
+Talk with your neighbor about what happened and possible fixes to the problem.

 Demo 3: Clickjacking (optional)

-	Click the link at the bottom of the page and see what happens. ;)
+	Click the link close to the bottom of the page and see what happens. ;)